magnate3/raspberry-pi-os-qemu/docs/lesson01/rpi-os.md

 The Rpi3 board is based on the BCM2837 SoC by Broadcom.
 The SoC manual is [here](https://github.com/raspberrypi/documentation/files/1888662/BCM2837-ARM-Peripherals.-.Revised.-.V2-1.pdf).
 The SoC is not friendly for OS hackers: Broadcom poorly documents it and the hardware has many quirks.
 Despite so, the community figured out most of the SoC details over years because Rpi3's popularity.
 It's not our goal to dive in the SoC.
 Rather, our philosophy is to deal BCM2837-specific details as few as possible -- just enough to get our kernel working.
 We will spend more efforts on explaining generic hardware such as ARM64 cores, generic timers, irq controllers, etc.

-> The SoC for Rpi4 seems better for kernel hacking.
+> Rpi4 seems more friendly to kernel hackers.

 #### Memory-mapped IO